-Below are the 10 headline topics that make up this year’s hot list, based on having the most frequent coverage in social shares across 20 top HR and leadership influencers (listed at the end of this post).
+Below are the 10 headline topics that make up this year’s hot list (check out the list for 2020 and 2021 here), based on having the most frequent coverage in social shares across 20 top HR and leadership influencers (listed at the end of this post).

 - The continued rise of AI Artificial Intelligence has continued its upsurge as a hot topic as well as a rapidly-developing area of technology, and 2019 will be no different.
 In the past year, advancements such as those demonstrated in AI-generated audio by Google’s new Duplex digital-assistant technology and AI image generation from Nvidia helped to cross uncanny valleys and new boundaries of realism.
 As Gartner highlights in its Top 10 Strategic Technology Trends for 2019, the influence of AI and developing AI-driven technologies will continue to impact the work that people can and will do well into the future.

 - Feeding a culture transformation The topic of how to shape and leverage company culture continued to come up a lot this past year, often in overlap with other topics on this list as a key factor influencing people and their work.
 We expect this focus on how culture can drive high-performance and innovation, as well as improve employee engagement and retention, will continue as leaders and decision-makers grapple with how they can leverage new technologies in the workplace.